kuzzleio/documentation-old/src/api-documentation/controller-collection/get-specifications.md

 }
 ```

-Allows to get the validation specifications associated to the given
+Returns the validation specifications associated to the given index and collection.
-index and collection if some specifications has been defined first.